themagicalmammal/howtolinux/README.md

 sudo systemctl disable saned.service sudo systemctl mask saned.service
 ```
-- **GPU-manager** is software that creates a xorg.conf for you.
+- **GPU-Manager** is software that creates a xorg.conf for you.
 So running this in every boot is just overkill.
 You only need to run this if you change your GPU.
 ```bash
 sudo systemctl disable gpu-manager.service sudo systemctl mask gpu-manager.service